lsst-ts/observatory-ops-docs/Daytime-Operations/Auxiliary-Telescope/AT-Calibrations/LATISS-Combined-Calibrations-Procedure/latiss-combined-calibrations-procedure.rst

 .. _butler: https://pipelines.lsst.io/v/daily/modules/lsst.daf.butler/index.html
 .. _collection: https://pipelines.lsst.io/v/daily/modules/lsst.daf.butler/organizing.html

-.. _ComCam-Master-Calibrations-Procedure-Steps:
+.. _Latiss-Combined-Calibrations-Procedure-Steps:

 Procedure Steps
 ===============

-Once you are logged into LOVE, click on the ``MTQueue`` panel, as circled on the right side of the figure below (for reference, ``ATQueue`` to lauch ``LATISS`` scripts is circled on the left):
+Once you are logged into LOVE, click on the ``ATQueue`` panel, as circled on the left side of the figure below (for reference, ``MTQueue`` to launch ``LSSTComCam`` scripts is circled on the right):

 .. figure:: ./_static/love-mtqueue-atqueue-panel.png
-    :name: MTQueue-love
+    :name: ATQueue-love

-    Screenshot of LOVE interface with the "MTQueue" pannel.
+    Screenshot of LOVE interface with the "ATQueue" pannel.

 Load the Script
 ---------------

-After clicking on the ``MTQueue`` panel, search for the script ``maintel/make_comcam_calibrations.py`` under ``AVAILABLE SCRIPTS`` on the left, as shown in the figure below:
+After clicking on the ``ATQueue`` panel, search for the script ``maintel/make_latiss_calibrations.py`` under ``AVAILABLE SCRIPTS`` on the left, as shown in the figure below:

 .. figure:: ./_static/love-available-scripts.png
-    :name: comcam-available-scripts-love
+    :name: latiss-available-scripts-love

     Screenshot of LOVE interface with the "AVAILABLE SCRIPTS" list.